All Episodes

 Thank you, media.

-I because I'm I didn't hear about this until I read my old buddies at Newsmax today.
+And finally, ladies and gentlemen, I'm not sure that this actually happened because I didn't hear about this until I read my old buddies at Newsmax today.

 Bush's decision to invoke Clinton's poor record on terrorism comes just five days after the ex-president slammed Bush for attacking Iraq without just cause.

-So I have you seen this anywhere.
+So have you seen this anywhere?

 I have not seen this anywhere.